HomeMy WebLinkAbout1934-10-30 so cn

 Bertha V. Pichette of Arlington, Mass. by permitting the

-following: To erect a super service station at •,''ry-
+following: To erect a super service station at ry-

 855-865 Mass.
 Avenue, Lexington, to keep, store and sell

-petroleum products and volatile inflammable liquids with
+petroleum products and volatile inflammable li4uids with

 three one thousand gallon tanks with pumps.
 Also to use as